lecousin/java-framework-network-http/README.md

 The HTTP client allows to connect to a HTTP server, send requests, and receive the response asynchronously.

 The HTTPServerProtocol class implements the HTTP protocol, and gives the requests to process to a HTTPRequestProcessor that must be provided.
 It implements also the HTTP protocol upgrade mechanism.

-This mechanism is used for example by the WebSocketServerProtocol to implement Web-Sockets, but others protocols may be provided.
+The WebSocketServerProtocol implement the Web-Socket protocol on server side and can be used with the HTTP protocol upgrade mechanism.
+The WebSocketClient allows to connect, receive messages and send messages using the Web-Socket protocol.

 ## Build status